rwx logs

 --auto-extract

-When specified, if you have requested logs for a run or a group of tasks, the resulting .zip file will be automatically extracted to the directory you specified with --output-dir (defaulting to your downloads directory).
+If you have requested logs for a run or a group of tasks, the resulting .zip file will be automatically extracted to the directory you specified with --output-dir (defaulting to your downloads directory).

 If you have requested logs for a single task, this flag will have no effect, as the original file will not be a .zip file.